-Why it works: We've already talked about the power of referrals, which is one reason this subject line is so potent.
-But there's another reason -- in a sea of emails labeled with verbs and adjectives, a person's name (and one the recipient knows well at that) stands in stark contrast.
+Why it works: Like #6 and #7 on this list, the "referral name" subject line draws up on the power of referrals.
+But there's another reason it works -- in a sea of emails labeled with verbs and adjectives, a person's name (and one the recipient knows well) stands out.

 Why it works: According to Copyblogger, "A specific headline conveys more valuable information to a potential reader, which acts to draw them magnetically into the content."
 Although a subject line isn't exactly a blog post title, the principles of specificity still apply, and can help boost your open rates.

 For example, "Sales Training at Business Inc." or "HR Services at Organization Y." Whatever it is that you sell, connect it with the company you're prospecting into for a subject line one-two punch.